santoslab/ksu-cis-501-web/src/main/rst/source/syllabus.rst

 3. Classes and objects; storage layout; object diagrams

-4. Class diagrams and using Nclass to draw them
+4. Class diagrams and using Visual Studio to draw them

 5. Interfaces, abstract classes, and C# delegates